tabsun/FaceAttack/README.md

 ...

+## Pre-trained models

+You can download the needed model files from [Baidu Cloud]() but I know the download speed will be a pity:(

 ## How to run it?

 1. Generate all 712 images' embeddings by different networks.
 Here I used six models including MX-insightFace's models and TF-insightFace's models because InsightFace is well-known for its performance on LFW.
 But most models' backbones are resnet series, a better choice is to add some different backbones like mobilenet or inception.